DanielFaulkner/CodingTutorials/OSDevelopment/5FilesystemsFAT12.md

 call readsectors               ; Procedure to load the sectors into memory
 ```

-This example code doesn't perform any error checking but should demonstrate the procedures required to load multiple sectors into memory, utilising the functions decribed in the previous addressing sectors tutorial.
+This example code doesn't perform any error checking but should demonstrate the procedures required to load multiple sectors into memory, utilising the functions described in the previous addressing sectors tutorial.

 ### Looking up a filename in the root directory table
 With the root directory table loaded into memory it is now ready to be searched to find an entry that matches the filename of the kernel, or another file you want the details of.
 Each entry is 32 bytes with the filename taking up the first 11 of those bytes. *The period in the filenames is not stored and is only used to separate the filename from the extension.
 I.E. "FILE.TXT -> "FILE    TXT".* Which means a search can be done by comparing 11 bytes, moving along to the start of the next entry then comparing again until all entries have been checked.